 Any unused RRSP contribution room transfers to your allowable contributions for the following tax year.
 So, if you miss out on contributing the maximum allowable amount by this year’s RRSP deadline, you can benefit similarly in the next tax year.
 All is not lost.
 Use a contribution calculator to confirm whether you are setting aside enough money each year.
 Plan ahead accordingly for your future RRSP contributions.

-Should I Borrow to Invest In An RRSP?
+Should I Borrow to Invest in an RRSP?

 Many people do this.
-And perhaps you are a very disciplined investor and saver, and you have confidence that you can pay it back.
+And perhaps you are a very disciplined investor and saver, and you have confidence you can pay it back.
 If that is you, by all means, test it out one year and see if you can successfully borrow to save.
 But, generally speaking, draw from your income, not your debt, to contribute to your RRSP.

-How Much RRSP Should I Contribute To Avoid Paying Taxes?
+How Much RRSP Should I Contribute to Avoid Paying Taxes?